kraken-io/kraken-php/README.md

 **Optional Parameters:**
 - `path` - Destination path in your container (e.g. "images/layout/header.jpg").
 Defaults to root "/".
-- `cdn_url` - A boolean value `true` or `false` instructing Kraken API to return a public CDN URL of your optimized file.
+- `cdn_url` - A boolean value `true` or `false` instructing Kraken.io API to return a public CDN URL of your optimized file.
 Defaults to `false` meaning the non-CDN URL will be returned.

 The above parameters must be passed in a `sl_store` object: